batorus/cmsexpress/README.md

-# Slim Framework 3 Skeleton Application
+# Application using Expressjs

-Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View template renderer.
-It also uses the Monolog logger.

-This skeleton application was built for Composer.
-This makes setting up a new Slim Framework application quick and easy.
+This application uses several packages in order to manage users.

 ## Install the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+After cloning the application, run this command in the root folder, in order to install the packages.

-    php composer.phar create-project slim/slim-skeleton [my-app-name]
+    npm install

+Further explanations here:

 Replace `[my-app-name]` with the desired directory name for your new application.
 You'll want to: